wapil05/term-project-memomatch/Readme.md

 __MemoMatch__ is an online version of the wellknown card game *Memory*.
 The players can choose between cat 🐱 and dog 🐶 Memory cards.
 They can also choose between a 4x4 (8 card pairs) and 5x4 (10 card pairs) game.

+The biggest challenge was time.
+But beside that we also encounterd some challenges with Authorization.
+It wasn't clear which approach to choose - the one for [Auth0 with Next.js](https://auth0.com/docs/quickstart/webapp/nextjs/01-login) or the one for [Auth0 and React](https://auth0.com/docs/quickstart/spa/react/01-login) ?!?

 ### Authorization
 *TODO: Which form of authorization did you use in your application?
 Briefly describe why you picked*